After ‘while, crocodile.

 Both Kaya Scodelario as the daughter and Barry Pepper as her dad do a solid turn, not distracting from the tension with poor performances.
 Everyone else in the film is either a dog, a voice on the phone, or alligator chow, so these two really have to carry the entire film on their backs.
 (Not to say the dog doesn’t do good work here, mind you.)

 Last of all, the special effects are excellent.
-With a gracious nod to Jurassic Park’s velociraptors, the alligators are appropriately menacing yet realistically sized and rendered with makes them a more realistic threat.
+With a gracious nod to Jurassic Park’s velociraptors, the alligators are appropriately menacing yet realistically sized and rendered with making them a more realistic threat.